Intermesh/groupoffice-docs/system-settings/authentication/ldap.rst

 A default domain can be set in the "Authentication" page.
 When that is set the user can also login without the domain.
 Make sure there's no local user with the same username because that will be preferred over the LDAP user.
-So if there's a user "admin" on Group-Office and a user "admin" on the LDAP server.
+So if there's a user "admin" on GroupOffice and a user "admin" on the LDAP server.
 You can't login without the domain.

 **Microsoft ActiveDirectory**